 Most – nearly 90% – of people who take excessive doses of prescription stimulants suffer from withdrawal symptoms within 24 hours of the last use, and these uncomfortable symptoms can persist for days or weeks.
 The desire to avoid withdrawal symptoms often compels users to continue using substances rather than try to quit.

-How Weight Loss Efforts Can Result in Desoxyn Abuse
+Weight Loss and Desoxyn Abuse

 When considering Desoxyn’s potential for addiction, its use as a weight-loss supplement cannot be ignored.
 Desoxyn is prescribed for obesity, and although it does help some patients shed pounds, it is only slightly more effective than a placebo.
 In fact, most of the resulting weight loss occurs during the first few weeks of use and then gradually slows thereafter.